OfficeDev/outlook-dev-docs/docs/actionable-messages/auto-invoke.md

 ## Implementing the Web API

+The URL specified in the `autoInvokeAction` must conform to the following requirements.

+- The endpoint must accept POST requests.
+- The endpoint should accept the contents of the `body` property within the `autoInvoke` section of the card.
+- The endpoint should use the JWT sent in the `Authorization` header to [verify that requests come from Microsoft](security-requirements.md#verifying-that-requests-come-from-microsoft). - Successful requests **must return within 2 seconds**.
+Requests that take longer will be canceled by the client.
-The URL specified in the `autoInvokeAction` must accept POST requests.
-The contents of the `body` property within the `autoInvoke` is sent to the endpoint, and a JWT is sent in the `Authorization` header as specified [here](security-requirements.md#verifying-that-requests-come-from-microsoft).
-The URL should return a `200 OK` status and an Adaptive Card JSON payload in a timely fashion.
-Long-running requests will be terminated by the client.
-The Adaptive Card returned will completely replace the existing card in the email message.
+- Successful should return a `200 OK` status and an Adaptive Card JSON payload.

+On success, the Adaptive Card returned will completely replace the existing card in the email message.
 If the URL returns an error or times out, the existing card will continue to display.

 ## Example approval scenario